Yasuhito Endō: Yokohama Flügels

+Kyoto Purple Sanga

 In 1999, Endō moved to Kyoto Purple Sanga with contemporaries Kazuki Teshima and Hideo Oshima.
 He became a regular player and played many matches.
-However the club was relegated to J2 League at the end of the 2000 season.
+However the club was relegated to the J2 League at the end of the 2000 season.

+Gamba Osaka

 In 2001, Endō moved to J1 club Gamba Osaka.
 He was a central player for the club for a long time under manager Akira Nishino (2002–2011).
 He was selected as a J.League Best Eleven 10 years in a row (2003–2012).
-In 2005, Gamba won the championship in J1 League for the first time in club history.
-In 2008, Gamba won the championship in AFC Champions League for 2 years in a row as Japanese club (Urawa Reds won in 2007).
+In 2005, Gamba won the championship in the J1 League for the first time in the club's history.
+In 2008, Gamba won the championship in the AFC Champions League for 2 years in a row as a Japanese club (Urawa Reds won it in 2007).
 Gamba also won the Emperor's Cup.
-Endō was selected "Japanese Footballer of the Year".
+Endō was selected as the "Japanese Footballer of the Year".
 In 2009, Gamba won the Emperor's Cup for 2 years in a row.
-Endō was selected Asian Footballer of the Year.
+Endō was selected as the Asian Footballer of the Year.

 Manager Nishino left Gamba after the 2011 season and the club's performance deteriorated.
-In 2012, Gamba finished at the 17th place of 18 clubs and was relegated to J2 League.
-Endō remained with Gamba and Gamba won the champions in 2013 season.
-In 2014 season, Gamba returned to J1 and won all three major title in Japan, J1 League, J.League Cup and Emperor's Cup.
-Endō was selected J.League MVP first time and "Japanese Footballer of the Year" second time.
+In 2012, Gamba finished at the 17th place of 18 clubs and was relegated to the J2 League.
+Endō remained with Gamba and Gamba won the championship in the 2013 season.
+In the 2014 season, Gamba returned to J1 and won all three major titles in Japan, J1 League, J.League Cup and Emperor's Cup.
+Endō was selected as the J.League MVP and "Japanese Footballer of the Year" for the second time.

+Júbilo Iwata

 In October 2020, he joined J2 League side Júbilo Iwata on loan from Gamba Osaka.
 In December 2021, he joined Júbilo Iwata on a full transfer.
+In May 2023, Endō was named MVP of J.League's first 30 years.

+On 9 January 2024, Endō announced his retirement from professional football, having played in a record of 672 J.League matches.